sjmiller609/orbit-ui/README.md

 A couple things to note:

-* Variables can be passed into the Data HOC's from a parent component.
+* Variables can be passed into the Data HOC's from a parent component( eg. `deploymentId`).
 Other props are passed through.
-* Atomic `Query` `Create` `Delete` and a baseline `Mutation` components are defined as wrapper `instruments`, with preset and configurable functionality for managing Apollo API calls and responses (error handling, cache updating, snackbar messaging, redirects, analytics tracking, etc.) This makes it super easy to define a new query or mutation without wiring up a bunch of extra stuff.
+* Atomic `Query` `Create` `Delete` and a baseline `Mutation` components are defined as `instruments`, with preset and configurable functionality for managing Apollo API calls and responses (error handling, cache updating, snackbar messaging, redirects, analytics tracking, etc.) This makes it super easy to define a new query or mutation without wiring up a bunch of stuff everytime.
 * Apollo's query and mutation components use the renderProp pattern (returning a function to render, instead of an element).
 Wrapping them in Higher Order Components allows for a more consistent component flow throughout the app (Orbit doesn't really use render props elsewhere).

 ## State